matsuand/docs.docker.jp/develop/develop-images/dockerfile_best-practices.md

 [Dockerfile リファレンスの CMD コマンド](/engine/reference/builder.md#cmd)

 {% comment %}
-The `CMD` instruction should be used to run the software contained by your image, along with any arguments. `CMD` should almost always be used in the form of `CMD ["executable", "param1", "param2"…]`.
+The `CMD` instruction should be used to run the software contained in your image, along with any arguments. `CMD` should almost always be used in the form of `CMD ["executable", "param1", "param2"…]`.
 Thus, if the image is for a service, such as Apache and Rails, you would run something like `CMD